dsjoerg/ggtracker/README.md

 And then go to http://localhost:3000/matches in your browser.
 If you see recent matches, it's working!

-### Keeping npm/node updated

-update/install npm: `curl https://npmjs.org/install.sh | sh`
-update/install node: `brew install node`

-Note: node includes npm, which should be sufficient.
-If you installed npm before node, you may have to `brew link -f node`

 ### Testing

 #### Ruby (rspec)